523brain/netman-app/README.md

 netman-app
 ==========

-Android App Netman for IT Specialist
+Android App NetMan for IT Specialist

+For work with eclipse please rename the project folder from "netman-app" to "netman".